 Over the years it became apparent to me that I was offering a guarantee no one really wanted or cared about.
 No one — practically no one — gave a whit whether I edited my photographs or not.

-Of course there would be that occasional person who was attuned to all of the philosophical issues about authorship and objectivity that photography raises, and sometimes this occasional person would appreciate the discipline I espoused.
+Of course there would be that occasional person who was attuned to all of the philosophical issues about authorship and objectivity that photography raises, and sometimes this occasional person would appreciate the disciplined process I espoused.
 But most of the time, people’s eyes would glaze over when I began to describe my self-imposed constraints.

 Why was it so important to me to avoid editing, and to declare my policy aloud, if no one ever asked me about it or seemed particularly interested in the matter when I brought it up?